-If you are an international or EU student who wants to study in the UK, it is important to be fully aware of how much it will cost so you can budget accordingly.
-There are pros and cons to studying in different parts of the UK, as well as which fee structure you will be categorised in.
+If you are an international student who wants to study in the UK, it is important to be fully aware of how much it will cost so you can budget accordingly.
+There are pros and cons to studying in different parts of the UK, which university you decide to attend and what type of course you study.

-Undergraduate fees for international students from outside the EU begin at around £10,000 per year, whilst at postgraduate level they begin at around £12,000.
+Undergraduate fees for international overseas students begin at around £10,000 per year, whilst at postgraduate level they begin at around £12,000.
 If you wish to study a medicine degree or MBA though, they can rise up to £32,000 per year.

-The average living costs for international and EU students is £12,180 per year.
+The average living costs for international students in the UK is £12,180 per year.
 This can be much lower or higher depending on where in the UK you wish to study though.
 For example in London, living expenses are considerably higher than the equivalent cost in a different city such as Liverpool or Birmingham.

 - Learn more: Cheap Areas in London to Live